 Below are some frequently asked questions and associated answers.
 Please review these before contacting the Students’ Union with questions.

 Sometimes when your existing coverage is provided through a parent, you don’t always have the plan information directly.
 You can access the necessary information on a claim card, which is provided to every plan member, or by logging into your online claims website.
 You can also call you carrier and ask for the necessary information.
 Insurance providers can provide you proof of coverage letters that include the necessary details and validate that you have existing coverage.

-The Students’ Union plan is applied to all full-time students including those academic students taking 3 or more credit courses in a semester, and students in vocations programs of longer than six months.
+The Students’ Union plan is applied to all full-time students including those academic students taking 9 or more credit courses in a semester, and students in vocations programs of longer than 14 weeks.
 To check if you are covered, consult you Selkirk College online student account and look for a charge labelled Health & Dental Plan.